jinlab-washu/Jin-lab.manual/seq_analysis_protocols/pca_analysis_w_trace.md

 - TRACE
   - You will need to create an account in order to run pca analysis on your target vcf
   - After you login, select the TRACE button under dropdown menu labeled "RUN" at the top of the screen.
+- USCS Chain file, reference `.fasta`, and reference `.dict`
+  - We have the necessary files for conversion of hg38 to b37 and hg19 to hg38 on compute0

 ## Notes